 8. Copy files from “Folder to Store Uploaded Files” folder on your PC1 to the “Folder to Store Uploaded Files” folder on your PC2

-10. Right click on a newly created catalog on PC1 and run “Restore…” command from the context menu.
+10. Restart Daminion server.
+Then right-click on a newly created catalog on PC2 and run “Restore…” command from the context menu.
 Specify a catalog backup that you did in the step 2.
 You also need to specify the _daminion##.backup file where information about Daminion users are stored, but you can do this only when restoring the first catalog only.

 11. Repeat 5-10 steps for all catalogs on your PC1